vakarthik/vaw2025/slides.md

 <hr>

 <!--
-Privacy is the ability of an individual or group to seclude themselves or information about themselves, and thereby express themselves selectively
+Privacy is the ability of an individual or group to seclude themselves or information about themselves, and thereby express themselves selectively<br/>
+Privacy is not about secrecy—it’s about control over your information.
 -->
 ---
 layout: quote